-Validate a given receipt by its ID and return the receipt\data.
+Validate a given receipt by its ID and return the receipt_data.

-receipt\id (str) the unique ID of the receipt
+Parameters receipt_id (str) the unique ID of the receipt

-receipt data as a tuple in the form of:
+Returns receipt data as a tuple in the form of:

-(user\id, methods, issued\at, expires\at)
+(user_id, methods, issued_at, expires_at)

-user\id is the unique ID of the user as a string methods a list of authentication methods used to obtain the receipt issued\at a datetime object of when the receipt was minted expires\at a datetime object of when the receipt expires keystone.exception.ReceiptNotFound when receipt doesnt exist.
+user_id is the unique ID of the user as a string methods a list of authentication methods used to obtain the receipt issued_at a datetime object of when the receipt was minted expires_at a datetime object of when the receipt expires keystone.receipt.handlers module

+Raises keystone.exception.ReceiptNotFound when receipt doesnt exist.